Welcome from the

 Dr. Gerald L. Boarman joined Bullis as its head of school in July 2010.
 He has spearheaded the expansion of the academic program through initiatives including four signature programs (in Entrepreneurship, STEM, Humanities and Global Studies, and Visual and Performing Arts), the adoption of a rotating class schedule in Upper and Middle School, the development of Accelerated Reader in the Lower School, and Project-Based Learning.
 Enrollment has also grown by more than 20% since Dr. Boarman arrived.

 The campus has grown in size under his leadership, and numerous physical improvements have enhanced campus facilities.
-The master plan includes the construction of new buildings, including a 60,000 square foot Discovery Center to house state-of-the art technology Fabrication Labs, flexible meeting, classroom and performance space, and other activity venues for the Bullis community and guests.
+The master plan includes the construction of new buildings, including the 60,000 square foot Discovery Center that opened in September 2017 to house state-of-the art technology Fabrication Labs, flexible meeting, classroom and performance space, and other activity venues for the Bullis community and guests.

 His resume prior to Bullis includes more than 35 years of experience in education, both in teaching and administration.
 Dr. Boarman was the chancellor of the North Carolina School of Science and Mathematics, the nation’s first public, residential high school with a specialized curriculum in science and math.
 During his ten years at NCSSM, he was instrumental in growing the school’s academic program, physical campus, and enrollment.